-Chris is one of Britain's greatest Paralympians, amassing nine gold, five silver and two bronze medals across four Games, including a record haul of six golds at Barcelona in 1992.
+Prior to entering the Lords, Chris was Director of Paralympic Integration at the London 2012 Organizing Committee of the Olympic and Paralympic Games (LOCOG) and is himself a former Paralympic swimmer who won nine gold, five silver and one bronze medal across four Games, including a record haul of six golds at Barcelona 1992.

 How do we most usefully approach the 4th Industrial Revolution?
 By understanding that everything and nothing changes.
 The 4th IR is changing everything around us; the tools we use, the way we communicate - AI in particular

 and the ability of machines fed by big data with the ability to learn has incredible potential for revolutionising the way we operate in all parts of life.
 It has the potential to fix some of the most intractable problems of our age

 ranging from environmental to health – thus the defining characteristic is the "everythingness" – there is no separate world of digital.